2022–23 Blackburn Rovers F.C. season: July

 On 14 July 2022, Rovers announced u18 defender Jay Haddow had signed his 1st professional contract a two-year deal until 2024, with the option of a further 12 months.

-On 22 July 2022, Rovers announced the appointment of Gus Williams as the club’s new Head of Player Recruitment..
+On 22 July 2022, Rovers announced the appointment of Gus Williams as the club’s new Head of Player Recruitment.

 September

-On 2 September 2022, Rovers announced midfielder John Buckley had signed a new long term contract a 5 year deal until 2027.
+On 2 September 2022, Rovers announced midfielder John Buckley had signed a new long term contract a five-year deal until 2027.

-On 12 September 2022, Rovers announced midfielder Adam Wharton had signed a new long term contract a 5 year deal until 2027.
+On 12 September 2022, Rovers announced midfielder Adam Wharton had signed a new long term contract a five-year deal until 2027.

 On 20 September 2022, Rovers announced defender Ashley Phillips had signed his 1st professional contract a three-year deal until 2025.

-On 27 September 2022, Rovers announced u23 defender Sam Barnes had signed a new contract until 2023, with the option of a further 12 months.
+On 27 September 2022, Rovers announced U23 defender Sam Barnes had signed a new one-year until 2023, with the option of a further 12 months.

 October

 On 12 October 2022, Rovers announced the appointment of Jordan McCann as Head of Academy Coaching.

-On 24 October 2022, Rovers announced forward Jack Vale had signed a new long term contract a 3 year deal until 2025, with the option of a further 12 months.
+On 24 October 2022, Rovers announced forward Jack Vale had signed a new long term contract a three-year deal until 2025, with the option of a further 12 months.

 On 25 October 2022, Rovers announced u21 defender Jake Batty had signed his 1st professional contract a three-year deal until 2025.